 Executive Function Disorder is often associated with attention deficit hyperactive disorder (ADHD).
 ADHD is considered to be a type of executive function impairment but certainly not every child with executive dysfunction has ADHD.

-A child may be considered to have EFD when his or her executive functioning skills appear out of sync with her development.
+A child may be considered to have EFD when his or her skills appear out of sync with her development.

-According to the ADD publication ADDitude, children start developing executive functions at age two.
+According to the ADD publication ADDitude, children start developing these skills at age two.
 These functions continue to develop until age 30.

 ADDitude estimates that people with ADHD can experience delays in the development of executive functioning by up to 40 percent, and it’s believed that EFD may be linked to poor development in the prefrontal cortex.